 One of the founding principles of Grace is outreach through the arts.
 In the early years this was done through open mic nights, concerts, guitar clinics, and a songwriter's circle.

 In November 2006, the church ordained its first set of elders, who shepherd and oversee the congregation.
 In 2008, the church purchased land on 12th street for a future church buiding.
 In the spring of 2010, the church ordained its first group of deacons, who lead the mercy and service aspects of the church.

 We have always had a strong college student presence, which continues to grow through RUF (Reformed University Fellowship).

 We have also had a robust women's ministry with weekly Bible studies and practical help for those newly-married, expecting, or in need.

 In early 2014 Jonathan felt a call to a different aspect of ministry and took the role of Executive Pastor at RiverOaks Presbyterian Church in Tulsa in June.

-Phase one of our building project should be complete by the end of 2017.
+We moved into our new building on January 14th, 2018.
 Grace is growing numerically; may God continue to make us grow spiritually through the gospel as well!